-In cases where the PHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the PHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3) within 30 calendar days of the date of the request for third-party documentation.
-The PHA must honor any court orders issued to protect the victim or to address the distribution of property.
+In cases where the ARHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the ARHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3).
+The ARHA may also request third-party documentation when submitted documentation contains information that conflicts with existing information already available to the ARHA.
+Individuals have 30 calendar days to return third-party verification to the ARHA.
+If the ARHA does not receive third-party documentation, and the ARHA will deny or terminate assistance as a result, the ARHA must hold separate hearings for the tenants [Notice PIH 2017-08].

+The ARHA must honor any court orders issued to protect the victim or to address the distribution of property.

-If presented with conflicting certification documents (two or more forms HUD-5382) from members of the same household, the PHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(e) and by following any HUD guidance on how such determinations should be made.
-The family will have 30 calendar days from the date of request by the PHA to provide this documentation.
+If presented with conflicting certification documents from members of the same household, the ARHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(e) and by following any HUD guidance on how such determinations should be made.